cherryleafroad/run-hidden/Readme.md

 run-hidden is a simple command line app that allows to run console apps like powershell with hidden console window.

 This one has been modified to run-as admin mode as well (with UAC prompt).
-In this way, if is in effect a UAC wrapper for any command.
+In this way, it is in effect a UAC wrapper for any command.

 ## Example command line